TDLR Project Registration (TABS)

 For more information about the importance of entering correct ownership information, click here.

-If you encounter problems or are unsure how to register the project online, call us Toll-Free at (800) 880-6986.
+If you encounter problems or are unsure how to register the project online, call us at (800) 880-6986.

 Translate »